2015/2016 Grants | 2016/2017 Grants | 2017/2018 Grants | 2018/2019 Grants | 2019/2020 Grants | 2020/2021 Grants | 2021/2022 Grants

 How do I donate to the Protect Our Coast and Oceans Fund?

 Adopt-A-Beach is a year-round shoreline cleanup program that encourages individuals and groups to "adopt" their own, special beach and commit to cleaning it up on an ongoing basis.
 Organizations like Heal the Bay and I Love A Clean San Diego have received support from the Protect Our Coast and Oceans Fund to run innovate Adopt-A-Beach Programs in their counties with thousands of volunteers, not only organizing the people adopting beaches but also holding public beach cleanup events and educating volunteers of all ages about marine debris and pollution prevention.

 Your donation also supports a variety of other beach cleanup programs.
 Cleanups organized by Pacifica Beach Coalition help keep the beaches clean in Pacifica, Daly City, and Half Moon Bay.
-Cleanups and education on the Bay at San Francisco's Heron's Head Park are involving community members from the Bayview Hunters Point neighborhood.
+Cleanups and education at San Francisco's Heron's Head Park helped improve the health of the Bay and make the shoreline a place to enjoy.
 And micro-trash cleanups in Big Sur are helping save California Condors by getting rid of tiny pieces of plastic trash that could otherwise get fed to the baby birds.

 Why are beach and inland cleanups important for our coast and ocean?
 Vast amounts of plastic debris litter the world's ocean, and most of this debris comes from land.
 Our beaches are collecting spots for trash from city streets and highways.
 Trash travels, via inland waterways, storm drains, sewers, and on the wind, and eventually ends up on the coast.
 If not removed, this debris will end up in the ocean.
 Beach cleanups are a last line of defense to prevent debris from causing harm to our oceans, to wildlife, to our coastal economies, and even to beach-goers.
 Read more about the problem with marine debris.